-Reflecting on our current national and international state of communication, I wanted to address social interaction and at times lack thereof.
-In building a table structure I sought to create a metaphor for the various social interactions I observe and also social interactions I feel we should strive for.
-Through raising or lowering the four surface “wings” of the table I designed, different meanings emerge.
+Reflecting on human communication and collaboration, I sought to create a metaphor for the various interactions I observe and also interactions I feel we should strive for.
+Through raising or lowering the four surface wings, different meanings emerge.
 The changeable configurations represent: Alone/Apart, Separate/Divided, Include/Discuss, and Together/United.

 Everyday interaction, purposeful interaction.
 Impact overlaps as we affect one another through our encounters and evolve.

 Contemplating further installation of Table Talk, I decided to set the piece up in my own dining room.
 I went on to photographically document my personal interactions around this table over the course of a year.
-The resulting interwoven tapestry, Around the Table (Social Fabric), signifies overlapping friendships and relationships, the sharing of living space in Washington D.C., and also personal change as I moved out of/was displaced from a house I had occupied for 10 years and resettled in a new home.
+The resulting interwoven tapestry, Around the Table (Social Fabric), signifies overlapping friendships and relationships, the sharing of living space in Washington D.C., and also personal change as I was displaced from a home I had occupied for 10 years and resettled in a new neighborhood.